timabilov/refcache/README.md

 #### Plain Caching

-You can also use refcache as a traditional function cache without entity tracking:
+You can also use cacheref as a traditional function cache without entity tracking:

 ```python
 # Simple function cache (no entity tracking)